 It might be tempting to say that this justification is inadequate after Roe v.
 Wade.
-In Roe, after all, the Court held that the interest in protecting fetal life was not sufficient to justify a ban on abortion.
+In Roe, after all, the Court held that the interest in protecting fetal life was not sufficient to justify a ban on cloning.
 But the temptation should be resisted.
 Roe holds only that the interest in protecting fetal life is inadequate to override the woman's right to choose; it does not hold that the interest is illegitimate or weightless.
-It seems clear that government can make it a crime for third parties to kill first-trimester fetuses, whether they are inside women's wombs or in the laboratory; and to justify such a prohibition, it is not necessary for government to say that firsttrimester fetuses are human beings.
+It seems clear that government can make it a crime to kill first-trimester fetuses, whether they are inside women's wombs or in the laboratory; and to justify such a prohibition, it is not necessary for government to say that first-trimester fetuses are human beings.

 But what is the reason for forbidding nonreproductive cloning?
 Those who object to therapeutic cloning may be unsure whether personhood begins at conception, but may nonetheless press two points.
 First, they may think that the use of human pre-embryos is itself a moral wrong.
-Second, they may urge that the use of human embryos could tend to have subtle but ultimately corrosive effects on human values, in ways that will lead to an assortment of problems-a point that might seem especially powerful in light of the prospect of "embryo factories."
+Second, they may urge that the use of human embryos could tend to have subtle but ultimately corrosive effects on human values, in a way that will lead to an assortment of problems.
 If rational basis review is at work, these points should be sufficient to support the ban as a matter of constitutional law.
-But I am not sure whether to endorse the claims in principle.
+I do not mean to endorse the claims in principle.
 Why is it a moral wrong to use pre-embryos in the suggested way?
-Animals are frequently used as means; most of these uses are lawful, and at least some of them seem morally acceptable.
+Animals are frequently used as means; most of these uses are lawful; and at least some of them seem morally acceptable.
 Do pre-embryos have such a strong claim to protection?
 Or consider the view that human values will be corroded by nonreproductive cloning.
 Why, exactly, should this be feared, if nonreproductive cloning is not itself morally wrong for the purposes and in the circumstances I am describing?
 The empirical claim seems most doubtful.
-If the relevant "embryo factories" really involve tiny cell combinations, is the problem so serious?